kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

+* (11/5) There will be no class next Monday (November 12), as the university is closed for (the day after) Armistice Day.

 * (11/2) The second midterm will be on Monday, November 19, with the take-home portion of the exam due Wednesday, November 21.
 The final exam will be Monday, December 10 from 2:15pm to 4:15pm.
 The final will be held in the usual classroom.
 For the full final schedule, see [here](http://manoa.hawaii.edu/undergrad/schedule/final-exams/fall/).

 * (10/24) As I mentioned at the beginning of class, I'm doing an informal mid-semester evaluation to give you an opportunity to give feedback on my teaching.
 You can find it [here](https://goo.gl/forms/oRF53fwrQ3YJY46Y2).
 Participation is optional, but please respond by next Monday.
 As a reminder, the Google form is set up to not record your email address.
 Mahalo!